mislav/blog/_posts/2010-12-07-instagram-web.md

 Finally, to ensure the web app stays up even if Instagram goes down, I wrote a special type of filesystem cache called the [FailsafeStore][store] that reuses *stale* cache in case rebuilding failed with exceptions such as HTTP failures or JSON parsing errors.

-The whole web app (view templates, stylesheets and all) is under 500 lines of code, the client library is even smaller and [published as "instagram" gem][gem] under the MIT license.
-As always with my code, I encourage you to [dive in][client].
+The whole web app (view templates, stylesheets and all) is under 500 lines of code, [the client library][client] is even smaller and published under the MIT license.
+As always with my code, I encourage you to dive in.

 [instagram]: http://instagr.am/